Poll shows backing for Scottish independence rising to 40 percent

 Last month the British government warned that Scots could lose the pound if they vote to leave the UK, and high-profile business leaders including the bosses of oil giants BP and Shell have expressed concern about Scotland going it alone.

-"In the event that Scotland voted to become independent, we would need to discuss the way forward with the Ministry of Defence and UK government, and work with them to deliver the best solution in those circumstances," King said.

-BAE's activities in Scotland include building warships such as Britain's new aircraft carrier HMS Queen Elizabeth.

-For the independence poll, Panelbase surveyed 1,036 people over the week to March 14, having last asked 1,022 people the same question in February.
+Panelbase surveyed 1,036 people over the week to Mar.
+14, having last asked 1,022 people the same question in February.
 The question was: "How do you intend to vote in response to the question: Should Scotland be an independent country?"